Trust Your Desire for Happiness

 This is the basis for the Buddha’s teachings on compassion.
 It’s not that we’re all one.
 If you feel compassionate of others only if you believe that we really are all one, that’s a very selfish form of compassion.
 You talk about feeling other people’s pain, but it’s more that we can create pain within ourselves when we see other people in pain.
 We don’t really feel their pain.
 Ajaan Suwat once made a comment when he was teaching in Massachusetts.
 One of the retreatants there was brand new to Buddhism, extremely high strung, worked as a telemarketer.
 At one point in the retreat he said to Ajaan Suwat, “You guys would have a good religion here in Buddhism,” he said, “if only you had a God.
 That way, when the going got tough, you could have some confidence that the God would come and help you.”
 And Ajaan Suwat said, “If there were a God who could arrange that when I eat one mouthful of food, it would make everyone in the world full, I’d bow down to that God.”

 So you sympathize with them, you recognize our commonality.
-And even when you don’t sense commonality—in other words, other people’s values really seem bizarre, shortsighted, and selfish—you realize that we all come from the same point: We all want happiness but a lot of us are very deluded about it.
+And even when you don’t sense commonality—as when other people’s values really seem bizarre, shortsighted, and selfish—you realize that we all come from the same point: We all want happiness but a lot of us are very deluded about it.
 We’ve been deluded ourselves, so there’s no reason look down on other people because they’re deluded.
 Each of us has our own forms of delusion.
-But what we have in common is this desire for happiness.
+What we have in common is this desire for happiness.

 So even if you don’t go all the way to the end of the path, it’s a good path to be on.